trizen/sidef/NUMBER_THEORY_CHEATSHEET.md

 ### Divisor System Variants

-Sidef implements σ and τ for five divisor systems beyond the standard one:
+Sidef implements $σ$ and $τ$ for five divisor systems beyond the standard one:

 | Pair | Type | Key condition | OEIS |
 |---|---|---|---|